Crispy, sticky, and full of flavor, Honey Garlic Chicken Wings will be the undisputed MVP of your game day appetizer spread.

-- 6 garlic cloves, minced
+- 6 garlic cloves minced

-- 1 tablespoon plus 1 teaspoon freshly ground black pepper
+- 1 tablespoon freshly ground black pepper plus 1 teaspoon

 - 2 pounds chicken wings

-- Chopped green onions, for garnish
+- Chopped green onions for garnish

-- Prepared Greek Yogurt Ranch Dip, for serving (optional)
+- Prepared Greek Yogurt Ranch Dip for serving (optional)

-In a mixing bowl or large measuring cup, stir together the soy sauce, brown sugar, honey, garlic, and black pepper.
+- In a mixing bowl or large measuring cup, stir together the soy sauce, brown sugar, honey, garlic, and black pepper.
 Set aside.

-Prepare the wings: Start by cutting off the wing tip by wiggling your knife edge at the joint “soft spot.”
+- To prepare the wings, start by cutting off the wing tip by wiggling your knife edge at the joint “soft spot.”
 It should separate fairly easily, but if not, put the blade in place, then carefully but firmly hit the top of your knife to apply extra pressure.
 Repeat at the other wing joint, cutting through the skin to separate the small drumstick from the flat portion of the wing.
 This joint will require more pressure than the first—again, feel for the “soft spot.”

-To bake: Place rack in center of the oven and preheat the oven to 450 degrees F. Line a large baking sheet with aluminum foil and place a baking rack on top.
+- To bake, position a rack in the center position of your oven and preheat to 450 degrees F. Line a large baking sheet with aluminum foil and place a baking rack on top.
 Lightly coat the rack with cooking spray, then arrange the wings on the rack in a single layer.